Local Development Plan (LDP) policies on sustainable waste management are listed below:

 The Council will encourage all service providers to improve, augment, and expand existing service infrastructure throughout East Ayrshire in order to meet demand.
 Such developments will be supported by the Council where it can be demonstrated that there would be no detrimental impacts on the landscape, natural and built heritage designations or on the road network and where the proposal meets with all other relevant LDP policies.

-East Ayrshire’s existing waste management installations are safeguarded on the LDP maps.
+East Ayrshire’s existing cleaner communities installations are safeguarded on the LDP maps.
 Any proposed new development within the vicinity of these facilities which has the potential to compromise or inhibit waste handling operations will not be supported by the Council.

 The design of all new developments, including commercial, business, industrial and residential, will be required to make provision for waste separation and collection.
 This should include, but is not restricted to, waste storage, kerbside collection and mini recycling facilities.